Convert Arch Linux installation from MBR/BIOS to UEFI

 Start the computer from the Arch installation media in UEFI mode first.

-The UEFI system relies on a special partition called ”EFI System Partition”, abbreviated in ESP
+The UEFI system relies on a special partition called ”EFI System Partition”, abbreviated in ESP, where the OS bootloader and often its configuration files resides.

 So, the first step is to make room on the disk for this partition.